superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Sprint1ActivityLog.md

 - Created a markdown file for Task Breakdown, added some database-related tasks and appointed myself as the team member to handle such tasks (2:53 PM - 3:15 PM (09/25/2023))
 - Made some small, final-stage adjustments to content to be submitted for Sprint 1 (2:53 PM - 3:12 PM (09/26/2023))
 - Created and started working on the Sprint 2 planning chart (10:18 AM - 11:19 AM (09/28/2023))
-- Wrote and proposed four new user stories including acceptance criteria & priority levels (2:50 PM - 3:30 PM (09/28/2023))
+- Wrote and proposed four new user stories which include acceptance criteria & priority levels (2:50 PM - 3:30 PM (09/28/2023))

 Chimdindu:
 - Researched the technologies to be used for developing the front end of this project.